funvill/funvill.github.io/_posts/2021-07-10-birding-vancouver.md

 ---
-title: Birding in Vancouver
+title: "Birding in Vancouver"
 date: 2021-07-10 00:22:00
+categories:
-categories: Birds
+- Birds
 toc: true
+slug: birding-vancouver

 ---

 Since the start of 2021 I have gotten really into birding.
 I am very new to this hobbie less then a year.